ian-fox/whatthefox.dev/content/posts/git-vim/index.md

 ## First Line

 For the first line of the message the guideline is 50 characters, but I don't know of a way to have multiple textwidths in vim.
-Instead we can at least get vim to yell at us [^yell] when we pass that length.
+Instead we can at least get vim to remind us when we pass that length.

-Vim has a built-in "yell at you" styling called `ErrorMsg`, and with the `match` command we can tell it to apply this style when something matches a given [pattern](https://vimdoc.sourceforge.net/htmldoc/pattern.html).
+Vim has a built-in styling we can use for this called `ErrorMsg`, and with the `match` command we can tell it to apply the style when something matches a given [pattern](https://vimdoc.sourceforge.net/htmldoc/pattern.html).
 Beyond the standard regex options, vim has a way for us to conditionally match based on where in a file we are.
 The following tells it to highlight anything past 50 characters (`\%>50v`), but only on the first line (`\%<2l`):

 ```
 match ErrorMsg '\%>50v\%<2l.\+'
 ```

-Similarly, we can remind about the blank line between the summary line and the rest of the commit message by checking for any characters[^comments] on line 2:
+Similarly, we can remind about the blank line between the summary line and the rest of the commit message by checking for any characters on line 2:{% sidenote() %}There's an exception here for comments starting with `#`, because by default if you type `git commit` it will give you an empty line followed by a comment.
+In theory you could put in a comment and then a non-blank line to get around this, but we're just trying to give a reminder here, not trying to make things bulletproof.
+{% end %}

 ```
 match ErrorMsg '\%<3l\%>1l^[^#].*'